configcat/docs/website/docs/sdk-reference/ruby.md

 | `base_url`                   | Obsolete Optional, sets the CDN base url from where the sdk will download the configurations. | nil     |

 ### Manual polling
-Manual polling gives you full control over when the setting values are downloaded. *ConfigCat SDK* will not update them automatically.
+Manual polling gives you full control over when the `config.json` (with the setting values) is downloaded. *ConfigCat SDK* will not update them automatically.
 Calling `force_refresh()` is your application's responsibility.

 ```ruby
 configcat_client = ConfigCat.create_client_with_manual_poll("#YOUR-SDK-KEY#");